MovingBlocks/Terasology/README.md

 Non-Technical Requirements:
 - familiarity with Git.
 Have a look at https://learngitbranching.js.org/ if you're not familiar with Git yet.
-- familiarity with GitHub, especially forks.
+- familiarity with GitHub, _especially forks_.
 Have a look at https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks if you don't know how to work with forks yet.

 ### Workspace Setup